Grandma’s Homemade Thin Egg Noodles Recipe

 4. Don’t throw out the egg whites with the shells.

-Grandma and my sister-in-law, Susan, always make angel food cake with the leftover egg whites.
+Grandma and my sister-in-law, Susan, always make angel food cake with leftover egg whites.
 If you like that idea, here are a few ideas: Espresso Angel Food Cake, Chocolate and Vanilla Angel Food Cake with Dipped Cone Ising, Snowball Cake

 Add flour to the food processor bowl along with salt and baking powder.
 Pulse several times to mix.
 Add egg yolks and half of the cream to dry ingredients and process until the texture of cornmeal.

-Gradually add the rest of the cream by dripping it until the mixture is just damp enough to stick together when pressed with your hand.
+Gradually add the rest of the cream by dripping it until the mixture is damp enough to stick together when pressed with your hand.
 It should not be wet or excessively sticky.

 Knowing when you’ve added the right amount of liquid takes some experience best learned from your own mistakes or while watching over Grandma’s shoulder.
 If necessary, add more flour or cream/milk if needed.

 First: Use your fingers to press the dough into a ball and remove it from the bowl.
-Cover and allow to rest 10+ minutes.
+Cover and allow to rest for 10+ minutes.
 Next, divide the dough into four sections.
 Smash each section into a flat pancake with the palm of your hand on a floured board.
 It’s OK, even advisable, to be liberal with the flour.

 Kneading the dough

-Second: Set noodle machine thickness to 1 and roll one dough patty between the smooth rollers.
+Second: Set the noodle machine thickness to 1 and roll one dough patty between the smooth rollers.
 Fold over and put through the machine again.

 Although this sounds time-consuming, it goes fast once you get the hang of it.

 Set the thickness of the smooth rollers on #2 and roll each sheet through once or twice, tugging slightly on the dough as you pull it through.
 Keep moving the roller thickness up a notch and repeat the process.
-I like my noodles as thin as possible, so I go all the way to 5 or 6 on my machine.
+I like my noodles as thin as possible, so I go to 5 or 6 on my machine.

-Cutting the noodles:
+Cutting the noodles

 Third: When noodles reach your desired thinness, lay them out to rest and dry.
 There should be no overlap between the strips.
 After the noodles are dry enough (again,

-Cook freshly-cut noodles immediately.
+Cook freshly cut noodles immediately.
 Otherwise, allow the noodles to dry for several hours.

-When you’re hanging out in the kitchen:
+When you’re hanging out in the kitchen

-Turn off the heat but do not drain.
+Turn off the heat, but do not drain.
 As the cooked noodles sit in the hot broth, they absorb moisture, and the mixture will thicken slightly.
 That’s exactly what you want for serving over or next to mashed potatoes.

 Add the remaining broth, if necessary, to keep your noodles moist.
-Like all pasta, they will absorb more liquid the longer they marinate in broth.
+Like all pasta, they absorb more liquid the longer they marinate in broth.

 Ingredients

-- 1 cup all-purpose flour - 120 gr
+- 1 cup (120 g) all-purpose flour

-- Pinch of salt
+- pinch of salt

 - ¼ teaspoon baking powder

-- 3 egg yolks - from large eggs
+- 3 large (51 g) egg yolks

-- ¼ cup heavy cream - (or whole milk) 59 gr
+- ¼ cup (57 g) heavy cream (or whole milk)

 Instructions